The Advertising Agency Survival Guide. 2022 “Recession” Version.

 That’s It For Now.

-Contact me if you want to talk about your growth strategy and the detail in my advertising agency survival guide.
+Contact me if you want to talk about your growth strategy and any detail in my Advertising Agency Survival Guide.
 I am offering my best of class advice for free.
 A give back.
+One of my agency consultation firms charges $750 just to have that first talk.